 Advantages and Disadvantages of a Having a Drone Camera

-Drones with in built camera – As you will see, many of the drones above have a built in digital camera.
-These can then be operated from the drone controller, and you should be able to turn it off when not in use so as to save battery.
+Drones with inbuilt camera – As you will see, many of the drones above have a built-in digital camera.
+These can then be operated by the drone controller, and you should be able to turn it off when not in use so as to save battery.
 These can be more cost effective than buying a separate camera to use with your drone if you choose wisely.

 - You don’t have to buy another camera

 - If your controller has a view screen, you can see where you are flying